Enhancing the integration of mite biological control in western United States vineyard managment programs

 • Pest Management: general pest management

-III.
-To test the feasibility of employing methyl salicylate lures to attract and establish increased populations of T. pyri in vineyard systems.
-Field trials and laboratory experiments will be conducted to determine the attraction rate of T. pyri to this volatile compound.
+3. Test the ability of methyl salicylate to attract and establish T. pyri populations in vineyard systems.
+Field and laboratory experiments will be conducted to determine attraction rates.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.